viviemXD/webrtc-screen-share/README.md

 ####  Server Steps (Works on Linux and MacOS so far)

 - clone this repo to your machine, does not need to be to a web server
-- Edit index.html (insert your web server addres in two places)
+- Edit index.html (insert this machines ip addres in two places)

 - Generate keys unless you have real ones, run these commands in the same folder as app.js
   -  openssl genrsa -out webrtcwwsocket-key.pem 1024